Denisomondi/GeoDeliver-Frontend/delta/README.md

 - About us: Provides information about the website and the company.
 - Sell with us: Gives information on how to become a seller.

-## Customization and Extension

-You can customize and extend the application by modifying the existing components or creating new ones based on your requirements.
-The application uses React Router for routing, which allows you to easily add new routes and components.

-## Deployment

-To deploy the React application, you can use various hosting platforms such as Netlify, Vercel, or GitHub Pages.
-Follow the deployment instructions provided by your chosen hosting platform to deploy the application.

 ## Conclusion